-Reference to the client attribute of the root User instance.
+Shortcut to the client client attribute of this TaskSet's User interrupt (reschedule=True)

-interrupt (reschedule=True)

 Interrupt the TaskSet and hand over execution control back to the parent TaskSet.

 If reschedule is True (default), the parent User will immediately re-schedule, and execute, a new task.